gomorpheus/morpheus-docs/release_notes/current.rst

 - Network subnets can now be selected from the `Networks` dropdown list when provisioning an instance
 - Updates to Morpheus API and CLI to handle management of Kubernetes cluster namespaces
 - Updates to Morpheus API and CLI to handle management of Kubernetes and Docker cluster workers
+- Updates to Morpheus API and CLI related to network domain record management
+- Updates to Morpheus API and CLI related to network pool IP management
 - Metadata is now synced to vCenter to set tags on VMs.
 Existing tags are also inventoried into Morpheus as Metadata

 Fixes